 A campaign to save the building was founded shortly afterwards and Shoreditch Town Hall Trust took over the lease in 2002, upgrading the space and forming an events hire business.
 In 2012, the Trust adopted a more dynamic vision to recognise the building’s full potential as an arts, events and community space.
 Since then, £2.3m of capital investment has transformed the capability of the building, enabling the development of a distinctive contemporary arts programme, firmly establishing the Town Hall as a vital and unique space on the London cultural map.

-Shoreditch Town Hall recently received a Heritage Lottery Fund (HLF) Sharing Heritage grant to support More Light, More Power: 150 Years of Shoreditch Town Hall, a project to commemorate the building’s 150th anniversary.
+Shoreditch Town Hall received a Heritage Lottery Fund (HLF) Sharing Heritage grant in 2015 to support More Light, More Power: 150 Years of Shoreditch Town Hall, a project to commemorate the building’s 150th anniversary.

 Visit our dedicated website to learn more about our history.